dis-sg/dis-sg.github.io/_pages/about.md

 DIS also wishes to inspire creative thinking,

-<h3>Document the Singapore design story</h3>
-Singapore has come a long way in its design journey, and DIS is ready to document the future successes of Singaporean creativity.  archive

 elevate the quality of design knowledge and discussion among Singaporeans.

+<h3>Document Singapore's design journey</h3>
+Singapore has come a long way in its design journey, and DIS stands ready to facilatate and document the next chapter of Singaporean creativity through collaboration.

 Take a break from the hectic Singapore lifestyle.
 Welcome to your creative escape.